microsoft/vscode-docs/blogs/2018/07/11/introducing-logpoints-and-auto-attach.md

 <br />

-This feature completely eliminates any debug configuration, as we interpret any Node process started with `node -inspect` as an intent to debug, and when combining this with our integrated terminal, we can provide a much simpler debugging experience that allows developers to launch their app in their own way, while eliminating debug configuration at the same time! 🎉
+This feature completely eliminates any debug configuration, as we interpret any Node process started with `node -inspect` as an intent to debug, and when combining this with our Integrated Terminal, we can provide a much simpler debugging experience that allows developers to launch their app in their own way, while eliminating debug configuration at the same time! 🎉

 ## Debugging NPM scripts with ease

-Many Node developers relies on `npm scripts` to get their job done, and we have some great news on that front too: Auto-attach also works with `npm scripts`, so if you run `npm run debug"` and the `"debug"` script is  `"node --inspect"` or any other command that includes `--inspect` then auto attach will detect that and attach the debugger 🎉
+Many Node developers relies on `npm scripts` to get their work done, and we have some great news on that front too: Auto-attach also works with `npm scripts`, so if you run `npm run debug"` and the `"debug"` script is  `"node --inspect"` or any other command that includes `--inspect` then auto attach will detect that and attach the debugger 🎉

 We also recognize that some developers want a more visual way to explore and debug their `npm scripts`, so in [our April 2018 iteration](https://code.visualstudio.com/updates/v1_23#_npm-script-running), we added a new NPM scripts explorer that allows you to browse and run your NPM scripts directly from the UI.
 As a part of our journey of simplifying debug configuration, we also made it possible to start Node debugging directly from the explorer, without having to create debug configuration.

-If you have a `npm script` that includes an debugging argument like `--inspect` we'll automatically detect this and provide a debug action that launches the debugger, as seen here:
+If you have a `npm script` that includes an debugging argument like `--inspect`, we'll automatically detect this and provide a debug action that launches the debugger, as seen here:

 ![NPM scripts](npm_scripts.png)